-If your home hasn’t sold in the typical days on market for your area, you may be considering relisting it.
-This generally isn’t the route to take unless you’re making big changes to your home to make it more appealing to buyers.
+If your home hasn’t sold as fast as you would like, you may be considering relisting it, which would reset that count.
+However, Green says, this generally isn’t the route to take unless you’re making big changes to make the home more appealing to buyers.

 “In some instances, it makes sense to relist with a new agent or new brokerage that’s well-versed in the area you’re in,” Green says.
 “But in others, it doesn’t.
 The home may be overpriced.
 It may need to be staged.
 It may need to be marketed differently.
 There are so many variables to consider.
 Before you relist the property with another Realtor, try speaking to the brokerage to see how you can make the home more marketable.”

 It’s also good to have an idea of what the typical number of days on market is for your area.
 This is something your agent will know as well, and it’s important because the number of days can vary widely from one market to another.
 For example, according to March Redfin data, the average number of days on market for Austin is 59; in Atlanta, it’s 34; and in San Diego, it’s just 20.